Congressional leaders leave White House meeting without deal to avoid government shutdown

-WASHINGTON (AP) — A government shutdown fast approaching, Democratic and Republican congressional leaders left a White House meeting with President Donald Trump Monday afternoon showing little willingness to compromise from their entrenched positions in order to avoid a lapse in funding.
+WASHINGTON (AP) — A government shutdown fast approaching, Democratic and Republican congressional leaders left a White House meeting with President Donald Trump Monday afternoon showing no sign of compromising from their entrenched positions in order to avoid a lapse in funding.

 If government funding legislation isn't passed by Congress and signed by Trump on Tuesday night, many government offices across the nation will be temporarily shuttered and nonexempt federal employees will be furloughed, adding to the strain on workers and the nation's economy.

-But lawmakers were locked in an impasse Monday as Democrats demanded legislation to extend health care benefits and Republicans dared them to vote against legislation that would keep government funding mostly at current levels.
+But lawmakers were locked in an impasse Monday.
+Democrats are using one of their few points of leverage to demand legislation to extend health care benefits.
+But Republicans are refusing to compromise and daring Democrats to vote against legislation that would keep government funding mostly at current levels.

 “There are still large differences between us,” Senate Democratic leader Chuck Schumer said as he left the White House.